 DATE-NIGHT ESCAPE: Reconnect over a sophisticated meal at Relish, starting with the charcuterie board or escargot, moving on to ruby-red trout and finishing with the to-die-for baked Alaska.

-STAY: Beaver Run Resort’s sprawling property is kid heaven, with a huge game room, an indoor-outdoor pool, several hot tubs and large suites and family rooms.
+STAY: Beaver Run Resort’s sprawling property is kid heaven, with a huge game room, an indoor-outdoor pool, several hot tubs and large suites with family rooms.

 Salida is one of those easy-going Colorado towns where you feel your pulse slow down the minute you roll in, and you find yourself joining in on the laid-back, outdoor-obsessed way of life.
 Make some time to browse the artsy, hip downtown shops and cafes, then follow in-the-know locals to the skiing and boarding experience at Monarch Mountain.
 The resort is a manageable size for families yet boasts plenty of excellent terrain — the perfect combo.